Test Methodology & Science

-IQ Test Accuracy — What the Research Really Shows
+IQ Test Accuracy: What the Research Actually Shows

-IQ test accuracy is one of the most searched but least clearly explained topics in psychometric assessment.
-Whether you have just received an online score or are considering a clinical assessment, understanding what accuracy means — and what limits it — helps you interpret your result correctly.
+IQ test accuracy is one of the most searched but least clearly explained topics in psychometrics.
+Whether you just received an online score or are evaluating whether to pursue a formal assessment, understanding what accuracy actually means — and what limits it — is essential for reading your result correctly.
+This guide covers reliability and validity, standard error of measurement, the six major accuracy factors, how clinical and online tests compare, and how to interpret your result with appropriate confidence.

 What IQ Test Accuracy Actually Means